Better understand our pricing structure and where fees are paid from

 Is it possible to pay the Unchained IRA fees from my retirement account?

+Bitcoin conversion fees are paid from your retirement account.
 The setup fee, annual account fees, and Concierge Onboarding fee must be paid from your personal funds.

 See the table at the top of the article for a full breakdown of where each fee should be paid from.